Yahoo Design System

 Before:

-no shared foundation.
+No shared foundation.
 No common language.

 Approach